 Use standard protocols for western blotting15.
 For the generation of representative results below, a commercially available blotting system was used.

-Probe blots with commercially available anti-calmodulin binding protein (anti-CaBP) antibody in 5% (w/v) milk powder in TBS-T at 4 °C overnight.
+Probe blots with commercially available anti-calmodulin binding protein (anti-CBP) antibody in 5% (w/v) milk powder in TBS-T at 4 °C overnight.

-NOTE: Anti-CaBP antibody is directed against the part of the TAP tag still present after TEV cleavage.
+NOTE: Anti-CBP antibody is directed against the part of the TAP tag still present after TEV cleavage.

 Use standard protocols for detection and development of blots.
 For example, anti-rabbit IgG-alkaline phosphatase conjugate and a BCIP/NBT color development substrate were used for the generation of representative results below.